-Environmental Control Technology is a technical program offering the theoretical, technical, and problem-solving skills essential for employment in the heating, ventilation, air conditioning, and refrigeration industry.
-Students completing the suggested curriculum can seek employment as refrigeration technicians, heating, ventilation, air conditioning technicians, and building engineers and technicians.
+The Certificate of Achievement for Commercial HVAC Systems prepares students to install, service, operate, and maintain mechanical systems in a commercial setting.
+Environmental Control Technology is a technical program offering the theoretical, technical, and problem-solving skills essential for employment in the heating, ventilation, air conditioning, and refrigeration industries.
+Graduates can seek employment as HVACR technicians, installers, building engineers, and facilities operators.